To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

 The primary purpose of the Writing and Rhetoric Program is to offer rigorous courses at all levels that integrate the study of writing and the study of rhetoric.
-The courses support students who enter the Colleges knowing that they need and want to strengthen their ability to express themselves effectively in written discourse.
+The courses help students across the Colleges strengthen their abilities to express themselves effectively in written discourse.
 They help students meet the challenges of the community curriculum, which puts effective written discourse at its center.
 Writing is both a way to learn course content and a result of learning: the mark of a liberally educated person.

-Writing across the curriculum is also a central component of program offerings through the Writing Colleagues Program, which prepares student mentors to help with the teaching of writing and reading through the program’s work in First Year Seminars and bidisciplinary courses and through the program’s support of faculty members’ use of writing in their courses.
+Writing across the curriculum is also a central component of program offerings through the Writing Colleagues Program.
+This program prepares student mentors to help with the teaching of writing and reading through the program’s work in first-year seminars and other courses and supports faculty members' use of writing in their courses.

-Finally, for students interested in a concentrated study of writing and rhetoric, the program offers a disciplinary major.
-The major requires students to complete foundational courses in grammar and style, discourse analysis and introductory rhetoric.
-In addition, students take elective courses to build on and further challenge the work of the foundational courses, a set of courses geared to post-graduate writing, and a capstone seminar.
+Finally, for students interested in a concentrated study of writing and rhetoric, the program offers a disciplinary major and minor, which require students to complete foundational courses in grammar and style, discourse analysis, and rhetorical analysis.
+Elective courses are offered at all levels.
+In addition, majors will select a concentration—Theories of Writing and Rhetoric, Language and Social Action, or Journalism and Professional Writing—to focus and extend the work of the foundational courses, electives, and a capstone seminar.

 WRRH 202 Going Places: Travel Writing